By Anahad Madhav Mohapatra Feb. 06, 2018

-It’s a soundtrack that’s difficult to forget, even nine years after it released.
+It’s a soundtrack that’s difficult to forget, even a decade after it released.
 It comes alive in house parties, at the fag-end of binge-drinking sessions when no one wants to take on the responsibility of DJ’ing, when only “Payaliyaa” will hit the spot.

 As “Emotional Attyachaar” became the break-up anthem of the last decade, Kashyap ensured that as viewers we felt exactly what Dev felt without empathising with him.
 Alcohol abuse, drugs, and voyeurism are traits that show how a man who we’d come to see as a rebellious hero in the first few minutes of the film, turns out to be an egomaniac turned down by a stoic Paro and rescued by Chanda.
 We might feel sorry for Dev but are never ready to hero-worship him.
 There is a fine balance that Kashyap and his co-writer Vikramaditya Motwane maintain when we see Dev at his worst.